idanhalp/Squaredle-Solver/README.md

    * Importing the daily normal and express puzzle by pressing their respective buttons above the grid.

      ![import_daily_puzzle_button](link_to_image_of_import_daily_puzzle_button)
-2. Press the *solve* button, and the List of the words in grid will appear.
+2. Press the *solve* button, and the list of the words found in the grid will appear.

    ![solve_button](link_to_gif_of_pressing_solve_button_and_solution_appearing)
 4. Click on a word to highlight its squares.